dubeyrahul/dubeyrahul.github.io/posts/effective-python-2/2019-08-04-writing-effective-python-code.md

 By using generator, we do not create a list of 1M items in memory and instead generate feature for one row at a time by creating output_generator object and then iterating over it.
 Note, we can iterate over genexp like this because essentially they are like iterators.

-* In conclusion, generator expresssions are a more general form of list comprehension.
+* In conclusion, generator expressions are a more general form of list comprehension.
 They are also more efficient because they do not create the entire list in memory.
 Instead genexp (in short) evaluates to an iterator, that can be used to generate the result-list, one item at a time by calling next() on the evaluated iterator.
 In the above example, we could use genexp instead of list comprehension to evaluate and write one line at a time to the transformed_dataset file.
 * One thing to keep in mind is that genexp evaluates to iterators and once you call next() on it, that result is evaluated and returned and that value cannot be obtained again.

 #### Looping effectively